-- Is land area that is allowed to remain in or return to its natural state.
-Open space lands may include compatible agricultural uses. - Protects areas of scenic beauty and preserves natural habitats necessary to sustain plant and animal life, especially native and endangered species. - Offers opportunities to the public for education, recreation, and renewal of spirit. - Enhances public safety by preventing development of areas prone to landslides, earthquake damage, flooding, and wildland fires. - Establishes boundaries for urban growth, provides a respite from urban living, and enhances regional quality of life.

-In short, open space is "room to breathe."
-1
+- Is land area that retains conservation values and includes natural, restored, undeveloped, and working agricultural land. - Protects areas of scenic beauty and preserves natural habitats necessary to sustain plant and animal life, especially native and endangered species. - Protects biodiversity and natural resources - Protects natural and/or rural character - Offers opportunities to the public for education, recreation, and renewal of spirit. - Enhances public safety by preventing development of areas prone to landslides, earthquake damage, flooding, and wildland fires. - Establishes boundaries for urban growth, provides a respite from urban living, and enhances regional quality of life. - On the Coastside, supports viable agricultural uses of land resources.
+In short, open space is "room to breathe".
+2